 - The diagnosis may cause worthless anxiety.

-- Self-diagnosis may convince you that nothing is wrong, so you don't need to visit a doctor -- hence, it delays your visit to the physician.
+- The diagnosis may convince you that nothing is wrong, so you don't need to visit a doctor.
+This can prolong your much needed visit to the physician.

 Risk Factors at a Glance

 - Waste of money

 - According to recently published reports, a large number of women in the UK and US nowadays use self-diagnosis as a means to find a solution for their problems.
 In most instances they often diagnose themselves as having a peculiar condition, while the alarm was for something else such as breast cancer, asthma or hypertension.